-“Humans of M.E.,” is our take on the popular “Humans of New York” photoblog.
+“Humans of Chronic Illness” is our take on the popular “Humans of New York” photoblog.
 The aim of this archive is to show the faces and stories of those suffering from ME/CFS, Long Covid, and other post-infection diseases so that those who are in charge of allocating research funds cannot deny the widespread devastation this disease has inflicted on so many patients, caregivers, and families.

 Your story makes a difference!
 Each story raise awareness of these devastating diseases — ultimately increasing research funding and leading to answers for our community.
 Submit your story in one of these categories: